Tableau Usage Analyzer (TUA)¶

-- Is there a way to measure true concurrency, not just logons/logoffs, in Tableau?
+- Is there a way to measure true concurrency and not just log ons/log offs in Tableau?

-- Am I paying more than I should for Tableau?
+- Am I paying more for Tableau than I should?

-- Will we need to expand our Tableau platform due to high growth?
+- Do we need to expand our Tableau platform due to high growth rates?

-- Is Tableau adoption picking up, or decreasing, over time?
+- Is Tableau adoption increasing or decreasing over time?

-Once TUA lauches, the first thing to do is establish a connection to the TUA local data server.
+Once TUA launches, the first thing to do is establish a connection to the TUA local data server.
 The image below shows the 4 key areas of Tableau Usage Analyzer: